JehLeeKR/phishing-madweb/README.md

   4. C. Whittaker, B. Ryner, and M. Nazif, “Large-scale automatic classification of phishing pages,” in Proceedings of the 2010 Network and Distributed System Security (NDSS) Symposium, 2010.
   5. L. Yukun, Y. Zhenguo, C. Xu, Y. Huaping, and L. Wenyin, “A stacking model using url and html features for phishing webpage detection,” in Future Generation Computer Systems, 2019, pp. 27–39

-## Related Publication
+## Abouth Citation
+Please cite the following work when you use this dataset for your research:
-- Lee, J., Ye, P., Liu, R., Divakaran, D.M. and Chan, M.C., "Building Robust Phishing Detection System: an Empirical Analysis.", Measurements, Attacks, and Defenses for the Web (MADWeb) Workshop, 2020.
+- Jehyun Lee, Pingxiao Ye, Ruofan Liu, Dinil Mon Divakaran, and Chan Mun Choon, “Building robust phishing detection system: an empirical analysis,” in NDSS MADWeb (Workshop on Measurements, Attacks, and Defenses for the Web), Feb.
+2020.